Cleveland Clinic logo

 Internuclear Ophthalmoplegia

-Internuclear ophthalmoplegia is the medical term for one (or both) of your eyes not moving when you look to the side.
+Internuclear ophthalmoplegia is the medical term for one of your eyes not moving when you look to the opposite side.
 When you look to one side, your affected eye won’t move past center or be able to turn all the way in the direction you’re looking.
-It’s caused by damage to the pathway that holds the nerves that regulate your eye movements.
+Lots of issues can cause it.
+It’s treatable, but some causes need lifelong management.

 Advertisement